WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 If you suffer from severe constipation for more than three months, then it is time to see a doctor.

-You will need to take some blood and stool tests to help you and the doctor establish a diagnostic and treatment.
+Take blood and stool tests to help you and the doctor establish a diagnosis and treatment.

-The advice and the techniques in this guide cannot replace the opinion and the diagnostic of an authorized and specialized doctor.
+The advice and the techniques in this guide cannot replace the opinion and the diagnosis of an authorized and specialized doctor.

 You can easily use the seven steps presented to poop if you suffer from constipation.